Victoria Borwick: Earlier political career

-In September 1999, Borwick was chosen as Conservative mayoral candidate Steve Norris's running mate and potential deputy mayor for the 2000 London Mayoral election.
-She was also given a place on the Conservative Party list for the London Assembly, although she was unsuccessful in her bid to get elected.
+In September 1999, Borwick was chosen as Conservative mayoral candidate Steve Norris' running mate and potential deputy mayor for the 2000 London Mayoral election.
+She was also given a place on the Conservative Party list for the London Assembly, although unsuccessful in getting elected.

-Borwick was elected to Kensington and Chelsea London Borough Council in May 2002 for the Abingdon Ward.
+Borwick was elected to Kensington and Chelsea London Borough Council in May 2002 as Councillor for the Abingdon Ward.
 She became Director of Income Generation and Marketing for the Conservative Party in October 2002, with the aim of increasing revenue from the party's supporter base.

 In the run-up to the 2004 London Mayoral election, Borwick declared her intention to seek the Conservative mayoral candidacy.
 She made the shortlist but was not one of the final two in the selection, which included Steve Norris who received the nomination.
 She spoke subsequently at the 2003 Conservative Party Conference in support of Norris.
 In her speech she said of the incumbent Mayor Ken Livingstone that "you are the weakest link, goodbye", alluding to her supposed resemblance with the television presenter Anne Robinson.

-Borwick assisted the think tank Open Europe from 2009 to 2015.
-She was a Member of the Advisory Board until 2015.
+Borwick assisted the think tank Open Europe from 2009 to 2015 as a member of its Advisory Board.

 2008 London mayoral contest

 Borwick announced her candidacy for the nomination for the 2008 mayoral election in July 2006.
 During her initial campaign, she declared "London needs a redhead, not Red Ken" in allusion to her hair colour.
-The Conservative Party, however, would later announce that the candidates "did not satisfy the party's hopes of attracting a national name" and postponed the planned open primaries.
+The Conservative Party, however, would later announce that the candidates "did not satisfy the party's hope of attracting a national name" and postponed the planned open primaries.
 In 2007, she published a Centre for Policy Studies pamphlet entitled "The Cost of Ken" which itemised the Greater London Authority budget.

-In the middle of the postponed mayoral selection, Borwick unsuccessfully ran for the selection to be the Conservative London Assembly candidate for West Central against Kit Malthouse.
+In the middle of the postponed mayoral selection, Borwick unsuccessfully ran for the selection as Conservative London Assembly candidate for West Central against Kit Malthouse.
 The Mayoral selection resumed in summer 2007, and Borwick was one of the final four candidates shortlisted.
 She finished second in the ballot, receiving 1,869 votes compared to the winner Boris Johnson's 15,661 ballots.
 She later acted as a consultant in Johnson's successful campaign.

 Assembly Member and London Deputy Mayor

 Borwick was elected to the London Assembly as one of three London-wide members for the Conservatives after the 2008 election.
 She had been placed second on the Conservative list for the election after unsuccessfully seeking to become a prospective parliamentary candidate.

 Having been returned as a Member (AM) in the 2012 election, Boris Johnson, Mayor of London, appointed her Deputy Mayor of London in succession to Richard Barnes.

 In an interview with the London Evening Standard in 2013, Borwick was described as "the person who would step up should Boris ever fall under a [proverbial] London bus" as Johnson's "First Deputy".
-On 16 September 2015, she resigned from the Assembly, her seat being filled by Conservative Kemi Badenoch.
+On 16 September 2015, she resigned from the Assembly, Conservative Kemi Badenoch succeeding to her seat.